-We may be inclined to share glad tidings with those we encounter in the coming days as we turn to God for inspiration and hope.
-We have been offered a priceless gift of peace and freedom and find joy in the experience of sharing it with others.
+We may be inclined to share glad tidings with those we encounter in the coming days as we anticipate the hope, joy, and love that comes from the birth of Jesus.
+We have been offered a priceless gift of peace and freedom and we rejoice in the opportunity to share it with others.
+May the freedom we find in recovery meetings allow us to be a beneficial presence to our families and communities this Christmas!